volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 If a viewer is a human, a website is loaded normally.

-#### Pros and Cons of Pre-Rendering
+#### Pros Of Pre-Rendering

-As with all other approaches, Pre-Rendering comes with its own advantages and disadvantages.

-#### Pros

-* allows Google to see the content for indexing
+* Allows Google to see the content for indexing
-* easy-to-implement (in comparison to Server-Side Rendering or isomorphic applications)
+* Easy-to-implement (in comparison to Server-Side Rendering or isomorphic applications)
-* lighter server payload (in comparison to Server-Side rendering)
+* Lighter server payload (in comparison to Server-Side rendering)

-#### Cons
+#### Cons Of Pre-Rendering

-* most services that can be used for Pre-Rendering are paid and work poorly with dynamic content
+* Most services that can be used for Pre-Rendering are paid and work poorly with dynamic content

 ## Tip 2: Use Server-Side Rendering